 In those holes you will see Allen bolts that look like

 miniature socket wrenches.
 Get one of those Allen wrench sets that have 10 different wrenches on a key ring or like on a Swiss Army knife.
-ONE of the 10 will fit.
-Simply tighten the two bolts or screws that hold the arm.

 With upholstered rockers you have to remove the back panel to get at those two bolts.

 Hello Yvonne from Central MA,

 Like the earlier post implies, you want to see where and how the arm is attached and try to tighten everything up from there.
 However, if you have already tried to do this and it doesn't work, or hasn't lasted.
 The places where the arm is attached may actually need to be repaired.
 If the joint is cracked or the screw hole is stripped (ie the screw just keeps turning and doesn't actually tighten the joint) you may be able to repair the joint with some high quality wood glue and a clamp.